claycarson/claycarson.github.io/_posts/Newsletter/2018-01-01-Newsletter.md

 > ‘First, Ten,’ and it is a simple theory of marketing that says: tell ten people, show ten people, share it with ten people; ten people who already trust you and already like you.
 If they don’t tell anybody else, it’s not that good and you should start over.
 If they do tell other people, you’re on your way.”

 I suppose my hope is that 10 of you might share this first issue as a way of showing me you have enjoyed it.

+## Sign Off

+Do not hesitate to reply to this months email to share links, wisdom, or thoughts.

+Thanks for reading.
+Have a great month,

+Clay